 7 Tips for Traveling with a Child Who Wets the Bed

 Dr. Danielson gives the following tips to help you and your child have a wonderful, stress-free vacation:

-- Monitor liquid intake after dinner, and encourage your child to use the toilet right before bedtime.
+- Monitor liquid intake after dinner.
+Make sure your child avoids sugary beverages, and encourage them to use the toilet right before bedtime.

-- If possible, make it easier for your child to get up in the middle of the night and find the bathroom.
+- Make getting to the bathroom easier.
+If possible, make it easier for your child to get up in the middle of the night and find the bathroom by using a nightlight.

 - Be consistent with your nighttime routine.
 The things you do before bedtime shouldn’t change just because you’re in a different location.

 - Handle accidents with grace.
 If your child does have an accident, address it calmly and have them help you clean up.
 Make sure to reassure your child that it is OK.